-The Recycled Material Utilization Plan is the Contractor's initial plan for including recycled aggregate in the work detailing how they will meet the 25 percent requirement for recycled concrete aggregate.
-The details of the plan are not required to be static as the Contractor should be actively managing their use of recycled materials throughout the Contract.
-Therefore, the Contractor may alter the plan at their discretion throughout the Contract without submitting a new plan.
-Should the Contractor alter their plan, the Project Engineer may choose to review with the Contractor their updated plan for meeting the recycling requirement.
+The recycled concrete aggregate utilization plan details how the Contractor will meet the 25 percent requirement.
+Each bid item that includes eligible material will be listed on the utilization plan and will include the percentage of anticipated recycled concrete aggregate that will be used.
+If the plan shows the Contractor will not meet the minimum 25 percent requirement, a cost estimate meeting the requirements of Standard Specification 1-06.6(1) A must be attached.
+The details of the plan are not required to be static as the Contractor should be actively managing their use of recycled concrete aggregate throughout the Contract.
+Therefore, the Contractor may alter the utilization plan at their discretion without submitting a new one.
+Should the Contractor alter their plan, the Project Engineer may choose to review it.

-At the end of the Contract, prior to Physical Completion, the Contractor is required to submit the Recycled Materials Reporting form (DOT Form 350-075) to the Project Engineer.
-The Recycled Materials Reporting form will include the quantities of all materials, both recycled and virgin, for aggregates and concretes that were used on the project for the items listed.
-The Project Engineer should review the quantities submitted on the form.
-If the final tally of recycled concrete aggregate does not meet the 25 percent requirement the Contractor is required to attach cost estimates, both with and without the use of recycled concrete aggregate, for each material used on the Contract that is listed in Standard Specification Section 9-03.21(1)E that allows recycled concrete aggregate.
-The Project Engineer should review the cost estimate for reasonableness; an independent verification of detailed costs is not required as the Contractor certifies the accuracy of the information.
+Within 30 days after Physical Completion, the Contractor is required to re-submit the Recycled Concrete Aggregate Reporting form (DOT Form 350-075A) to include the actual amounts of recycled concrete aggregate and virgin material used on the project.
+If the final tally of recycled concrete aggregate does not meet the 25 percent requirement, the Contractor is required to attach a cost estimate meeting the requirements of Standard Specification 1-06.6(1)A. The Project Engineer should review the cost estimate for reasonableness; an independent verification of detailed costs is not required as the Contractor certifies the accuracy of the information.

-The Project Engineer shall submit the Recycled Materials Reporting form to the Region Documentation Engineer for their review and approval prior to a copy of the Recycled Materials Reporting form being sent to the Documentation Engineer at the State Construction Office.
-This will be used by the State Construction Office in the annual report to be submitted to the legislature.
+The Project Engineer shall submit the Recycled Concrete Aggregate Reporting form to the Region Documentation Engineer for their review and approval prior to a copy of the form being sent to the Documentation Engineer at the State Construction Office.
+These reports will be used by the State Construction Office in the annual report submitted to the legislature.